-- c.
+d.
 Duty to foster independent decision making (DAA, s.
+11)

-11) Under the Dependent Adults Act, the guardian is required to exercise their power and authority: 199 - (a) in the best interests of the dependent adult, - (b) in such a way as to encourage the dependent adult to become capable of caring for himself and of making reasonable judgments in respect of matters relating to his person, and - (c) in the least restrictive manner possible.
+Under the Dependent Adults Act, the guardian is required to exercise their power and authority: 199 e.
+Restriction of powers (DRA, section 56)

+- (a) in the best interests of the dependent adult, - (b) in such a way as to encourage the dependent adult to become capable of caring for himself and of making reasonable judgments in respect of matters relating to his person, and - (c) in the least restrictive manner possible.